Kourtney Kardashian Filmed In Soaking-Wet Glitter Bikini Poolside In Video So Hot, It’s Kind Of Worth A Look

 Kourtney Kardashian’s bikini-ready body is all kinds of hot these days.
 The Keeping Up With The Kardashians star might have being a mother of three as part of her identity, but fans seem to think that Kourtney’s mom staus has her looking hotter than ever – at 40.
-The star has appeared in a brand new social media video posted to sister Khloe Kardashian’s Instagram – handy given that the family’s hit E! show airs tonight.
+The star has appeared in a brand new social media video posted to sister Khloe Kardashian’s Instagram, which is handy given that the family’s hit E! show airs tonight.
 As to the contents of the video, they might have included a family setting, but there was no denying that Kourtney was proving too hot to handle.

 The video showed Kourtney reclining in a sexy and goddess-like pose poolside.
 The Poosh CEO had fitted her killer curves into a pink and glitter-adorned bikini, with the two-piece appearing to flatter the star’s frame in every way possible.
 Kourtney was posing in a way that was definitely upping the ante, although she appeared relaxed overall, with water droplets on her skin suggesting that she might have just gone for a dip.